danomatika/loaf/README.md

   args...          arguments to pass to the lua script
 ~~~

-You can also pass arguments to the script itself by passing them after the script file:
+You can also pass arguments to the script itself by placing them after the script path:

     loaf script.lua hello 123